gbdev/gbdev.github.io/website/guides/lyc_timing.md

             //   If truthy, the instruction can be tagged "taken", but not "immediate".
             // instr:
             //   If truthy, the string that will be placed raw (no Markdown) in the "Instruction" column in a <code> span.
+            //   Can be overridden from the props.
             // legend:
             //   If truthy, the string that will be printed.
             //   Additionally, if truthy (including if overridden by the props), `class` will be set to the operation's name.
+            //   Can be overridden from the props.
+            // line:
+            //   If set, and an ASM file was specified in the `Timeline`, `instr` will be set to the corresponding line.
+            //   Line numbers count from 1 for consistency with code blocks.
+            // op:
+            //   The operation's name, which determines its intrinsic properties.
-            //   Can be overridden from the props. switch (props.op) {
+            //   Can be overridden from the props.
+            //   If not specified, will be deduced from the `instr` prop if that was specified or deduced. switch (props.op) {
                 case 'and':
                     return { cycles:  1, instr: 'and' };